Reviews You Can Rely On

 Minor chemical taste

 If you've got time to wait for your potable water, the Aquamira Water Treatment Drops is a lightweight and inexpensive travel system used by many thru-hikers.
-Treatment is simple: activate the substances, then drop them into your water and wait.
-When given ample time, it kills the most bacteria of all the chemical treatment systems we tested, including cryptosporidium cysts.
-When doubled with a filtration system, these drops can easily be used anywhere in the world.
+Treatment is simple: activate the substances, drop them into water, and let them sit.
+When given ample time, it kills the most bacteria of all the chemical treatment systems we tested, including cryptosporidium cysts, a notable ability not shared by other chemical treatments.
+When combined with a filtration system, these drops can be easily used anywhere in the world.
 Plus, they are inexpensive and incredibly packable.
-There is no need to do field maintenance, and the drops inherently never clog, which are bonuses that increase their reliability.
+There is no need for field maintenance, and the drops inherently never clog, which is a bonus that increases their reliability.
+On this note, lead tester Amber King says, “I love that there are no maintenance or durability issues to worry about when on the trail.
+The worst thing I could imagine is that I might accidentally knock over a bottle while treating my water.”
+So, as long as you're careful where you place the open bottles, we think you'll be fine.

 Sadly, chemical treatment doesn't filter out particulates.
 Therefore, we recommend carrying a pre-filter or a handkerchief to assist with that work.
 Or, select one of our many award winners that can filter particulates like the lightweight and easy-to-use Sawyer Squeeze.
-Though the manufacturer advertises a 15-minute treatment time, the reality is you have to wait much longer (four hours is recommended) to get rid of hard-shelled cryptosporidium cysts.
-These drops are definitely our favorite chemical treatment for backcountry water due to their packable design and ease of use — just be sure you have time to wait for your sterilization.
+And while the manufacturer advertises a 15-minute treatment time, in reality, you have to wait much longer (four hours is recommended) to eliminate hard-shelled cryptosporidium cysts.
+Because they so thoroughly destroy almost every living thing in the water, our tester says, “I think this is a great option — I just have to remind myself to leave time to wait for sterilization.”
 The Aquamira Treatment Drops offer great value for a couple of trips into the backcountry, but if you're seeking longer-term value, consider opting for another system in our testing lineup.
-Just note it will mean a higher up-front cost.
+Please note that this will result in a higher upfront cost.
+Overall, the Aquamira drops are definitely our favorite chemical treatment for backcountry water due to their packable design and ease of use.

 Read more: Aquamira Water Treatment Drops review